 At first, foals may need to be shown how to enter a feeder.
 One method for teaching foals is to place two or three inside for a few minutes and show them the feed.
 Usually, once foals identify the feed source with the creep feeder, they readily enter and exit without problems.
 Also, this practice will make “teachers” for the other foals.

 Foals generally eat small amounts very frequently.
 Intake of creep feed varies greatly between foals, and from one day to the next with the same foal.
-Foals may consume 1 to 5 pounds of creep feed per day.
+Foals may consume 1 pound to 5 pounds of creep feed per day.
 Providing smaller allotments during the day, such as when mares are fed, is more desirable than supplying large single feedings.
 Even though the capacity and appetite of foals of this age guards against overfeeding, large amounts left in creep feeders increase the chance of spoilage and desire of mares to gain access.
 Feed should be checked at least once daily and any wet or moldy feed should be replaced.

 The feed should be highly palatable and coarsely processed to enhance digestion; e.g. pelleted, extruded, rolled or crimped oats and cracked or steam-flaked corn.
 Pelleted and extruded creep feeds have the advantage of reducing the amount of sorting of individual ingredients.

 Following separation, the foal usually enters into increased contact with human handlers, with an increased need for behaviors that promote safety for the foal and human.
 The foal should be taught to accept basic handling and be comfortable and relaxed around humans before weaning.
 Haltering, brushing and leading the foal while still on the side of the mare will be helpful for later training.